 Bank of Montreal beats profit estimates, raises dividend by 25%

-TORONTO, Dec 3 (Reuters) - Bank of Montreal BMO.TO beat analysts' estimates for quarterly profit on Friday, as strong growth across all major businesses drove adjusted earnings 38% higher from a year earlier, and lifted its dividend by 25%.
+TORONTO, Dec 3 (Reuters) - Bank of Montreal BMO.TO closed out Canadian banks' results season with better-than-expected fourth-quarter earnings on Friday, as strong growth across all major businesses drove adjusted earnings up 38% from a year earlier, and lifted its dividend 25%.

+Canada's fourth-largest lender increased its dividend to C$1.33 from C$1.06 in prior quarters, and said it would buy back up to 22.5 million, or 3.5%, of outstanding shares.

+While BMO recovered loan-loss provisions of C$126 million ($98.19 million) during the three months ended Oct.
+31, it posted strong growth even excluding that impact.
+Its net interest margin, excluding trading, dipped.

 Net income excluding one-off items rose to C$2.23 billion ($1.77 billion), or C$3.33 per share, in the three months ended Oct.
 31, compared with C$1.61 billion, or C$2.41 per share, a year earlier.
 Analysts had expected C$3.21 a share, according to IBES data from Refinitiv.

-(Reporting By Mehnaz Yasmin in Bengaluru and Nichola Saminather in Toronto; Editing by Shailesh Kuber)
+(Reporting By Mehnaz Yasmin in Bengaluru and Nichola Saminather in Toronto; Editing by Shailesh Kuber and Carmel Crimmins)

 ((Mehnaz.Yasmin@thomsonreuters.com Nichola.Saminather@thomsonreuters.com; +1 647 480 7519;))